lamh85/CodeCore-Assignments-Blog-Project/Readme.markdown

 Make sure that on the post show page you list all the comments ordered by creation date.
 Most recent at the top.

+# Bootstrap

+Integrate Bootstrap with you Blog.

+* Make sure that the following happens:
+* Bootstrap CSS files are included
+* Bootstrap JS files are included
+* There should be a nav bar
+* All of your content should be included in a "div" with "container" class
+* Convert all of the main links to use classes: btn with btn-primary, btn-info or btn-danger
+* Create two css groups one for the landing page called "external" and the other one is the default "application" which is used everywhere else.

 # User Authentication

 Add standard user authentication with Devise for your Blog.
 Make sure your user has first name and last name